 Fortunately, there are many options for old or unused electrical wires and cables that keep them out of the landfills.
 Here are five ways to extend their usefulness.

 You may be able to find buyers for your old electrical wires and cables.
 There are a large number of technology enthusiasts and inventors who hang on to old gadgets or develop unique new systems for their use.
 Your old charging cord may be just the type of electrical wire they’re looking for.
 You could try listing what you have on Craigslist.

 Most of the metal recycling centers will accept old wires and cables for the copper inside them.
 Some might accept only the metal wire, in which case you’d need to remove the plastic covering/insulation first.

 You could also sell to electrical liquidators.
 These are companies that buy old electronic goods to sell to manufacturers or other people who need them.
 The quantity they accept depends on the company you visit.
 You cannot go with just one or two cables, but if you have one or more boxes of cables, they might be interested.

 One of the best things to do with your old electrical wires and cables is to reuse them with your new gadgets.

 A lot of charging cords and cables work with multiple gadgets.
-While this may not be true for Apple products but often, you can reuse an old cable or plug with a different electronic device.
-It is a good idea to keep a back-up charging cord for your phone handy.
+This may not be true for Apple products, but for other brands, you can often reuse an old cable or plug with a different electronic device.
+It is a good idea to keep a backup charging cord for your phone handy.
 If you don’t need it, ask a family member or friend who may need it.
 You can also try offering your cables for free on Freecycle so someone else can reuse them.

 Electrical wires and cables contain valuable materials such as copper and aluminum, which are highly recyclable.